 4. Some people like to include a quote from the novel: quotes can offer a glimpse of the tone of your novel as well as teasing and enticing the reader.
 It can be a good way to go if you’re struggling to come up with a pitch line – but go one way or the other here – you don’t need both.

 5. The synopsis should then go on to cover your plot in its broad strokes: Set out your story in the simplest terms.
-Don’t try to include everything: we don’t need all of the intricate twists, turns and subplots – just the major points so an agent can see what your novel is and where its headed
+Don’t try to include everything: we don’t need all of the intricate twists, turns and subplots – just the major plot points so an agent can see what your novel is and where its headed

 8. Give us the when and the where: we need to know the primary setting for the novel and the time period in which it takes place (particularly if it’s historical fiction.
 We tend to assume a default of ‘now’).
 Again, though, don’t include lots of place names and dates – keep it simple.